andrewheiss/docker-plumber-nginx-letsencrypt/README.md

 # Running a single containerized Plumber API on DigitalOcean with Docker Compose, nginx, and Let's Encrypt <!-- omit in toc -->

+> [!CAUTION]
+> This works, but it's complex!
+The Caddy webserver can handle HTTPS automatically, so there's no need for Let's Encrypt certbot stuff.
+You literally just need a Docker Compose file with two services: one for Plumber and one for Caddy.
+That's it.
+[See this newer repository to see an example](https://github.com/andrewheiss/docker-plumber-caddy).
+>
+> If you want to use nginx + certbot and everything else here, that's fine and it'll work, but it's far easier to [just use Caddy](https://github.com/andrewheiss/docker-plumber-caddy).

+---

 > tl;dr: This repository contains a barebones example plumber API that lives in a Docker container that *also* works with an nginx Docker container that *also* works with a Let's Encrypt HTTPS certbot container that *also* all gets built and orchestrated with Docker Compose.
 It's basically the result of following [this DigitalOcean guide](https://www.digitalocean.com/community/tutorials/how-to-secure-a-containerized-node-js-application-with-nginx-let-s-encrypt-and-docker-compose), but substituting plumber for the example Node.js app they use.

 ---